kherP/jira-custom-field/README.md

-# Jira Comment
+# Jira Update Custom Field

-Add a comment to an issue
+Update fields of an issue

 > ##### Only supports Jira Cloud.
 Does not support Jira Server (hosted)